 Before you head off on your beach holiday, road trip or city break, make sure you’ve got everything you need to enjoy yourself fully.
-Having a spare pair of is a great place to start, as you’ll wish you’d brought some when you leave your main pair on the beach, by the pool or even at home!
-You might also want to get a to hold your book open and stop that nice ocean breeze from blowing your pages over.
-A is also a great idea if you’re travelling at night or sleeping in a room with friends.
+Having a spare pair of sun readers is a great place to start, as you’ll wish you’d brought some when you leave your main pair on the beach, by the pool or even at home!
+You might also want to get a page clip to hold your book open and stop that nice ocean breeze from blowing your pages over.
+A clip-on reading light is also a great idea if you’re travelling at night or sleeping in a room with friends.
 So make sure you’re prepared before you head off on your summer reading adventure!

 The Off-Beat Romance

 If you’re looking for a holiday romance that isn’t cliché or every day, this summer’s new book releases are perfect for you.
 The last few years have seen a shift in the approach to traditional romance, and many of 2017’s offerings are as off-beat as they come.
 If you like a romance story with a quirky vibe and a twist of the unexpected, you won’t be disappointed.
 These books are perfect if you like novels by Zadie Smith or Don Tillman.

 Recommended reads: The Answers by Catherine Lacey, New People by Danzy Senna